-Trichoderma is a common fungus typically found in soil, litter and wood.
-Indoors, it can be found on a variety of materials, particularly those with a high cellulose content such as paper, fabrics and tapestries.
+Trichoderma species are among the most common indoor fungi and are often isolated from mold-contaminated building materials.
+Indoors, they can be found on a variety of materials, particularly those with a high cellulose content such as paper, wood and fabrics.

 Who discovered Trichoderma?